 The Mystery Of The Nevada Triangle Will Baffle And Terrify You

 Most of us are familiar with the Nevada Triangle.
-For those of us who aren’t, it’s an area of Nevada and California where many aircraft have vanished.
+For those who aren’t, it’s an area of Nevada and California where many aircraft have vanished over the decades.
 It’s very similar to the Bermuda Triangle.
-Because Nevada’s remote wasteland of desert and mountain stretches across more than 25,000 square miles of underpopulated areas, crash sites usually go undiscovered.
+Because Nevada’s remote wasteland of desert and mountains stretches across more than 25,000 square miles of underpopulated areas, crash sites usually go undiscovered for very long periods of time.
 For the past 50 years or so, nobody is exactly sure how many flights have vanished within the Nevada Triangle.
 However, many people believe the total is more than 2,000.

-Sadly, when Steve Fossett flew his single-engine Bellanca Super Decathlon over Nevada’s Great Basin Desert, it never returned.
+Sadly, when Fossett flew his single-engine Bellanca Super Decathlon over Nevada’s Great Basin Desert, it never returned, and neither did he.
 After a month of not being able to locate Fossett’s plane, the search was called off.
-On February 15, 2008, Fossett was declared dead.
-The moment Fossett went missing, many people assumed he either faked his own death or was shot down inside Area 51.
+On February 15, 2008, Fossett was declared legally dead.
+The moment Fossett went missing, many people assumed he either faked his own death – or was shot down over Area 51.

 So, what is it exactly that’s causing aircraft to go missing within the Nevada Triangle?
 Many experts claim the area’s climate creates a special type of atmospheric condition that can actually rip aircraft from the skies.
 In Steve Fossett’s situation, many experts believe climatic conditions created a 400 mph downdraft.
 At the most, his aircraft could climb 300 mph.
-This speed difference meant he was doomed from the very start.
+This speed difference meant he was doomed from the moment he entered the region.

-Steve Fossett’s identification cards were discovered in the Sierra Nevada Mountains in California on September 29, 2008 by a hiker.
-On October 1, 2008, the crash site was discovered—approximately 65 miles from where Fossett initially took off.
+Fossett’s identification cards were discovered in the Sierra Nevada Mountains in California on September 29, 2008, by a hiker.
+On October 1, 2008, the crash site was discovered just 65 miles from where Fossett initially took off.
 Two bones were recovered about one-half mile from the crash site on November 3, 2008.
 After a series of tests, it was concluded that the bones did in fact belong to Steve Fossett.

 Here is a quick video regarding the disappearance of Steve Fossett: